ARTIST: Mark Bain

 TITLE: The Omnisound Generator

-MATERIALS: Electric motor, mechanical sound generator, spherical mixing chamber,
+MATERIALS: Electric motor, mechanical sound generator,

 plastic tubing, industrial headphones.